Centre for Climate and Sustainability

 CCCS is a unique initiative that would focus on the nexus between climate change and sustainable development in developing-country settings.
 CCCS will work in the framework of South-South & Triangular Cooperation to promote, coordinate and facilitate South-South & Triangular Cooperation in regard to climate action and attainment of Sustainable Development Goals in line with the policy and practices of developing countries and their international obligations.

-So far twelve COMSATS member countries have joined the COMSATS Centre for Climate and Sustainability (CCCS) network and are engaged in establishing CCCS in their respective countries.
-These are: Colombia, Ghana, Iran, Jordan, Nigeria, Pakistan, Palestine, Philippines, Kazakhstan, Tanzania, Sri Lanka and Uganda.
+So far fifteen COMSATS member countries have joined the COMSATS Centre for Climate and Sustainability (CCCS) network and are engaged in establishing CCCS in their respective countries.
+These are: Colombia, Egypt, Ghana, Iran, Jordan, Nigeria, Pakistan, Palestine, Philippines, Kazakhstan, Tanzania, Sri Lanka, Sudan and Uganda.
 Other COMSATS member states are preparing to become members of the CCCS network.
 China has expressed support for CCCS and is involved through institutional partnership through COMSATS Centre of Excellence in the country, the international Centre for Climate and Environment Sciences (ICCES).

 The Network nodes are being established at the National Focal points, Centres of Excellence and other nominated institutions in these countries:

-For Colombia, Tanzania, Kazakhstan, Palestine, Sri Lanka, and Jordan the following Centres of Excellence are hosting the Centre: International Centre for Physics (Colombia), Tanzania Industrial Research & Development Organization (Tanzania), Al-Farabi Kazakh National University (Kazakhstan); Al-Quds University (Palestine); Industrial Technology Institute (Sri Lanka), and Royal Scientific Society (Jordan).
+For Colombia, Egypt, Tanzania, Kazakhstan, Palestine, Sri Lanka, Sudan, and Jordan, the following Centres of Excellence are hosting the Centre: International Centre for Physics (Colombia), National Research Centre (Egypt), Tanzania Industrial Research & Development Organization (Tanzania), Al-Farabi Kazakh National University (Kazakhstan); Al-Quds University (Palestine); Industrial Technology Institute (Sri Lanka), Industrial Research and Consultancy Centre (Sudan), and Royal Scientific Society (Jordan).

 Iran and Philippines are establishing the Centre at the University of Tehran, University of Tabriz & University of Zanjan (Iran), and Department of Disaster Resilience (Philippines).